 The discount rate used to measure the total pension liability for PEPP was 6.80%.
-The discount rate for the LEPP was 5.17%.
+The discount rate for the LEPP was 5.53%.
 The long-term expected rate of return used to measure the total pension liability for all plans was 6.80%.
-The projection of cash flows used to determine the discount rate assumed contributions from participating employers will be made based on the actuarially determined rates based on the Board's funding policy, which establishes the contractually required rates under Wyoming State Statutes.
-Based on those assumptions, the Systems' fiduciary net position was projected to be available to make all the projected future benefit payments of current plan members.
+The projection of cash flows used to determine the discount rate assumed contributions from participating employers will be made based on the actuarially determined rates based on the Wyoming State Retirement Board's funding policy, which establishes the contractually required rates under Wyoming State statutes.
+Based on those assumptions, the System's fiduciary net position was projected to be available to make all the projected future benefit payments of current plan members.
 Therefore, the long term expected rate of return on pension plan investments was applied to all periods of projected benefit payment to determine the total pension liability.

-The assumed asset allocation of the plans' portfolios, the long-term expected rate of return for each asset class, and the expected rate of return is presented arithmetically and geometrically below over a 20-year period.
+The assumed asset allocation of each plan's portfolio, the long-term expected rate of return for each asset class, and the expected rate of return is presented arithmetically and geometrically below over a 20-year period.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate arithmetic expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These real rates of return are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-For each major asset class that is included in the pension plans target asset allocation as of January 1, 2021, these best estimates are summarized in the following table:
+For each major asset class that is included in each plan's target asset allocation as amended and effective on July 1, 2022 and return estimates as of January 1, 2022, these best estimates are summarized in the following table: